forrestyishichen/cmpe202-jinsho/VALUES.md

 **Jingduo Huang**

 Since we have developed the first palyable version of our game, I'd like to choose 'Simplicity' as core value for this week.
 It means we did what is needed and asked for, but no more.

+## 11/11/2017:

+**Yilin Miao:**

+_Shrek GO!_ stage2 is done.
+The Feedback, **the XP Core Value**, is we have implemented 1 design pattern.
+Team members are ok with the techniques so it is not a problem to utilize more patterns.
+This reflects on how we implement the game features and stages of the game.